ilenhart/AulaAPIClient/README.md

 - Pulls almost 1:1 all data from Aula, allowing for your own filtering of important information
 - Does not write to Aula, send messages or similar

-Note: Aula API is currently on version 21 at the time of this writing and this client is written for that version.
+Note: The Aula API is currently on version 21 at the time of this writing and this client is written for that version.
 If Aula updates (v22+), it is possible the methods will still work, but the data structures may change.
 Meaning, it probably would still work fine, but potentially could introduce errors if the data objects change.

 ![](./media/aula-logo.png)